 Streamline Sales & Marketing: Marketing Mix And Customer Targeting

 Streamlining customer information and using it to your advantage is key for any business and the automotive industry is no exception to this.
 Customers undergo thorough research before making the final buying decision.
-It generates a huge volume of information the automakers can leverage to both understand the competition and trends that are driving the industry.
+It generates a huge volume of information the automakers can leverage to understand the competition and trends that are driving the industry.

 This information is generated from all categories of sources which makes it difficult to collate and interpret the available information.
 Using big data analytics, sales and marketing teams can understand the levers that have worked in the past and what situation.
-Once done correctly, automakers can enhance the customer engagement and interaction with their brand through more targeted, controlled and informed sales and marketing initiatives.
+Once done correctly, automakers can enhance customer engagement and interaction with their brand through more targeted, controlled and informed sales and marketing initiatives.

 With the use of software and sensors in automobiles, the automakers can accurately identify new purchase opportunity by considering factors like the number of repairs on the current vehicle, current mileage, age of the vehicle and information culled from social media to identify likely buyers.